 Tip #3 Get testing

-Getting correct testing can be a struggle, but it can be worth the effort because it can provide closure and help you access support, accommodations, disability pensions, and sometimes rehabilitation.
+Getting correct testing can be a struggle, but it can be worth the effort; it can provide closure and help you access support, accommodations, disability pensions, and sometimes rehabilitation.
 Moreover, understanding your losses can help you cope with your limitations more effectively.

 Here’s a helpful tip: I spent five years trying to convince my doctors ECT damaged my brain.
 They refused to take me seriously.
 They only agreed to refer me for testing when I mentioned wanting to return to school.

-Other peers have reported similar success using this reason.
-It seems that doctors are more willing to write referrals for those who want to improve their education or job skills.
+Peers have reported similar success using this reason.
+It seems doctors are more willing to write referrals for those who want to improve their education or job skills.

 What to expect:

-So far, no psychologists I’ve worked with have been willing to attribute my deficits to ECT.
+So far, no psychologists I’ve worked with have been unwilling to attribute my deficits to ECT.
 However, the results were still validating and helped me access services and accommodations.

 Learn what tests to request.